Multi-student Diffusion Distillation for Better One-step Generators: Experiments

 \subsection{Toy Experiments}

 In Fig.~\ref{fig:2d}, we show the sample density of \ShortMethodName{} with \StageOneName{} stage for a 2D toy experiment, where the real data distribution has $8$ classes, and each class is a mixture of $8$ Gaussians.
-We used a simple MLP with EDM schedules to train the teacher and then distill into $1$, $2$, $4$, and $8$ students for comparison.
-From the displayed samples and the $\ell_1$ distance from teacher generation, we observe that the collective generation quality increases as the number of students increases.
+We used a simple MLP with EDM schedules to train the teacher and distill into $1$, $2$, $4$, and $8$ students for comparison.
+The displayed samples and the $\ell_1$ distance from teacher generation show the collective generation quality increases as the number of students increases.
+App.~\ref{subsec:toy_cd} additionally shows the results of Consistency Distillation \cite{song2023consistency} in this setting, demonstrating our framework's generality.